clusterio/clusterio/docs/writing-plugins.md

 sends a lot of events or requests, they can end up being queued up in a buffer for a long time and sent out all at once.
-To avoid this you should be throtteling and/or stopping your requests/events after `drop` has been raised, and continue back as normal when `connect` is raised.
+To avoid this you should be throtteling and/or stopping your requests/events after `drop` has been raised, and continue back as normal when `resume` is raised.

 Collecting Statistics